ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/default-stack-provisioning/README.md

 * Provision the remote desktop instance via Terraform, equipped for graphical access over varying bandwidths.
 * Enroll the newly provisioned remote desktop as an IPA client, integrating it with the IPA server for unified access control.

-Each component's provisioning follows the create-or-update logic based on the presence of its respective `terraform.tfstate` file in the user-defined directories, allowing for independent specification of VM images, flavors, and other parameters.

 After successful provisioning, you can leverage Terraform's functionality to modify or delete individual components safely.
 Each will have its own `main.tf` definition and `terraform.tfstate` state file under the corresponding user-defined local directories.

-To learn the basics about managing infrastructure with Terraform, check out the [official documentation examples](https://developer.hashicorp.com/terraform/tutorials/aws-get-started).
+To learn the basics about managing infrastructure with Terraform, check out [Terraform in 100 seconds](https://youtu.be/tomUWcQ0P3k?si=CJwZJ7UaqpynDU-d) on YouTube.
+You can also find a step-by-step example applied to the EWC on [the official EWC documentation](https://confluence.ecmwf.int/x/2EDOIQ).

 >⚠️ Successful execution includes provisioning the IPA server, which updates the DNS nameserver(s) in your OpenStack subnet to point exclusively to the new IPA server.
 This may impact existing VMs; mitigate by enrolling them as IPA clients or manually updating their DNS configurations as detailed in the IPA server template.